panel-attack/panel-attack/readme_characters.txt

 - corners, recommended size: 24x9px
 	- "topleft", "botleft", "topright", "botright", the names say everything
 - sides
-	- "top", "bot": sprites for covering the top and bottom side of the garbage get stretched to the width of the garbage recommended size: 6px high
+	- "top", "bot":
+	  sprites for covering the top and bottom side of the garbage get stretched to the width of the garbage recommended size: 6px high
-	- "left", "right": sprites for the left and right side of the garbage get stretched to the height of the garbage recommended size: 24px wide
+	- "left", "right":
+	  sprites for the left and right side of the garbage get stretched to the height of the garbage recommended size: 24px wide
 - center icon
+	- "face":
-	- "face": sprite for the center of garbage pieces of odd-numbered height (1, 3, ...) recommended size: 48x48px
+	  sprite for the center of garbage pieces of odd-numbered height (1, 3, ...) recommended size: 48x48px
+	- "face2":
-	- "face2": optional sprite that replaces face on garbage pieces of odd-numbered width recommended size: 48x48px
+	  optional sprite that replaces face on garbage pieces of odd-numbered width recommended size: 48x48px
+	- "doubleface":
-	- "doubleface": sprite for the center of garbage pieces of even-numbered height (2, 4, ...) recommended size: 48x96px
+	  sprite for the center of garbage pieces of even-numbered height (2, 4, ...) recommended size: 48x96px
 - filler sprites, recommended size: 48x48px
-	Filler sprites are drawn first, then everything else is getting drawn on top, potentially obscuring the left/right of a filler sprite.
+  Filler sprites are drawn first, then everything else is getting drawn on top, potentially obscuring the left/right/edge of a filler sprite.
-	Putting things too close to the edge or the middle may cause unsightly cutoffs at edges with the garbage borders and the center icon.
+  Putting things too close to the edge or the middle may cause unsightly cutoffs.
   Good use of face/face2 may alleviate these issues for the center.
 	- "filler1": filling up the garbage blocks
 	- "filler2": filling up the garbage blocks for blocks with height 3 and up, alternating with filler1
 - clear sprites, recommendded size: 48x48px
 	- "pop": appearance for garbage panels after it got cleared but did not reveal the actual panel yet
 	- "flash": sprite for when the garbage gets cleared, rapidly alternates with pop for a short time

-Tips:

 Other image assets:
-- "portrait", "portrait2": display of your character ingame on the player 1/2 side, recommended size: 288x576 if portrait2 is not provided a mirrored version of portrait will be used instead
+- "portrait", "portrait2":
+  display of your character ingame on the player 1/2 side, recommended size: 288x576 if portrait2 is not provided a mirrored version of portrait will be used instead
 - "icon": display in the lobby, recommended size: 84x84
 - "burst" or "fade": The image used for popfx.
 The image should be 9 equal sized frames in a row, first frame is the telegraph, frames 2 to 9 are the burst or fade animation